Neighbor reacts after Palmhurst police arrest man accused of shooting, killing two dogs

 A 61-year-old man is facing animal cruelty charges after police say he shot and killed two dogs in a Palmhurst subdivision.

-Donald Guthrie was charged with two counts of cruelty to livestock animals in connection with the Wednesday shooting.
+Donald Guthrie was charged with two counts of cruelty to non-livestock animals in connection with the Wednesday shooting.

 A woman who asked to not be identified described what happened to the dogs as a moment of horror.